 In 2016, the Center and its partners in Latin America launched two innovation clusters in the region: the Aceleradora de Innovación para la Primera Infancia in Mexico and the iLab Primeira Infância in Brazil.
-Both clusters drive the development of innovative two-generation strategies that address the unmet challenges of children and families facing adversity.
-These clusters have not only expanded the Frontiers of Innovation community beyond the U.S. and Canada, but also have significantly informed and transformed aspects of the community’s innovation agenda.
+Both clusters drive the development of innovative program strategies that address the unmet challenges of children and families facing adversity.
+These clusters have not only expanded the Frontiers of Innovation community beyond the U.S. and Canada for the first time and significantly advanced the full community’s innovation agenda.

 - Local Partnerships Are Key